-Only full papers are reviewed; abstracts are not considered for review.
 Editors may occasionally choose to publish material that has already been published in other journals, if it needs to reach the widest possible audience.

+Each manuscript should be sent to the Editor in a duplicate printout and in an electronic version on PC-compatible discs (which will not be returned to the Authors).
 A covering letter to the Editor must state that the data has not been published elsewhere in whole or in part (except for the abstract) and that all Authors agree for publication of their manuscript in the journal.
 Declaration of conflict of interest should be also submitted.
+The Authors should submit a disk only with the latest version of the manuscript.
+It should be labeled with the Author's name, title of manuscript, name(s) of files, names and numbers of software.
+Texts, figures or photographs should be placed in separate files.